 Omega 6 fatty acids are high in vegetable oils and blends such as corn, peanut, safflower, grapeseed, soy, and cottonseed oils–you know, those plastic jugs of “vegetable oil” you see on grocery store shelves.
 Typically, these oils are processed at very high temperatures, which causes the oils to go rancid.
 Chemicals are used during the extraction process, and the resulting oil is then often deodorized.
 This makes for a highly processed and refined oil that is not health-promoting, and consuming rancid oils may actually contribute to arterial damage.
 Too much omega 6 in your diet can lead to diseases of inflammation such as high blood pressure and cholesterol, cardiovascular disease, and arthritis.

-Guide to Buying & Using Fats
+A Guide to Healthy Fats

 First off, purchase organic, hexane-free cold processed oils in glass bottles.